-If you love Star Wars you can’t miss Galaxy’s Edge, the all-new Star Wars land opening at Disney World next month – why not make your visit extra-special by turning it into an all-out space-themed vacation?
+If you love Star Wars you can’t miss Galaxy’s Edge, the Star Wars land that opened at Disney World in August 2019.
+Plus, for the real die-hard Star Wars fans, why not make your visit extra-special by turning it into an all-out space-themed vacation?

-Anyone who knows anything about Star Wars has probably heard about Galaxy’s Edge, the hotly-anticipated Star Wars land coming to Disney World this August.
-The new area will transport visitors into an ultra-realistic Star Wars-themed universe, not just with the rides and merchandise, but also with exciting interactive experiences like lightsaber building, droid designing and fully-immersive dining.
+Anyone who knows anything about Star Wars has probably heard about Galaxy’s Edge, the much-loved and popular Star Wars themed area that opened at Disney World in August of 2019.
+You will be transported into an ultra-realistic Star Wars-themed universe, not just with the rides and merchandise, but also with exciting interactive experiences like lightsaber building, droid designing and fully-immersive dining.

-This guide is packed with helpful information about Star Wars Galaxy’s Edge at Disney World including advice about the best time to visit, finding your way around, avoiding the crowds, the top attractions to check out, and much more.
-We’ll also tell you about Disney World’s existing Star Wars land which is packed with attractions like Launch Bay, Jedi Training and Star Wars-themed shows.
+This guide is packed with helpful information about Star Wars Galaxy’s Edge at Disney World, including advice about the best time to visit, finding your way around, avoiding the crowds, the top attractions to check out, and much more.

 To make the most of your trip why not turn it into an all-out space-themed vacation?
 Book a stay at one of the family friendly villas near Disney and you’ll benefit from amazing amenities such as private pools, bubbling hot tubs and incredible space-themed rooms.